Corionis/ELS/artifacts/document/ideas.md

  * -c : Validate collections files only then exit
  * -d level : Logging level, default info
  * -f file : Log file, default VolMonger.log in directory where "run" is executed
+ * -e file : Export publisher collection to file only, then exit

 The simplest command line would be just the -p and -s options.